 - Northern Ireland

-The Higher Project qualification requires learners to study a topic area which extends or expands their learning in an appropriate area of study.
+The Higher Project qualification requires students to study a topic area which extends or expands their learning in an appropriate area of study.
 The qualification helps students to:

 - undertake an autonomous piece of work